orcephrye/PyMultiTasking/README.md

 This follows the paradigm of **Worker/Pool/Task/Decorator** for both Threading and Multi-Process (future update).

-* **Worker**: A worker (current version ThreadWorker) inherits from  threading.Thread.
-It adds extra support too easily kill or otherwise stop the thread.
-It can also can handle its own queue so it can keep receiving more functions to execute.
+* **Worker**: A ThreadWorker inherits from  threading.Thread.
+It has additional parameters that extend is functionality.
+Examples includes adding extra support too easily kill or otherwise stop the thread, a queue so it can keep receiving more functions to execute and so on.

-* **Pool**: Manages multiple worker Threads or Processes depending on if it is a ThreadPool or ProcessPool.
+* **Pool**: Manages multiple Workers.
 Pools use a PriorityQueue to send Tasks into a given number of Threads/Processes.
 It can attempt to spin up and down the number of necessary Workers depending on the number of tasks and the number of CPU Cores on the machine.
 A programmer can adjust the number of workers in a pool as well.
-The Pool also provides helpful properties.
+The Pool provides many additional methods, properties, functionality that is helpful when dealing with large amounts of threads.

 * **Task**: A Task object inherits from threading.Event and thus can be waited on.
 The event is set when the Task is complete.
 The Task can also sync with other events via a Semaphore.
-It saves the results of a given function, it can handle a call back function, it can inject itself into given functions whenever possible, and it is serializable.
+It saves the results of a given function, it can handle a call back function, it can inject itself into given functions whenever possible, and it is serializable, and much more.

 * **Decorator**: This toolkit comes with 3 Decorators for threading.
 'Limiter', 'Threaded', and 'Processed' (future update).
 Limiter works to limit how many times a function/method can be run simultaneously.
 While Threaded is a